 We think rowing is fun because it provides the opportunity to meet other Clare Hall members.
 It's a team sport that binds the crew, and it lets us forget academic life for a while, giving the brain time to rest.
 Not to mention the chance to see beautiful mornings over the River Cam.

 CHBC represents Clare Hall in competing against other collegiate crews at the University of Cambridge.
 Around 30 people row with us each academic year and our members are either full-time students or researchers at the University.
 Rowing is an expensive sport, and all our members have to maintain good marks and rigorous research schedules while training throughout the week.
-Since the club does not charge any membership fees and receives limited funding from the College, we rely on fundraisers to keep the club going.
-The funds are used for new equipment (including a much-needed cox box), boat repairs, coaching and race fees.
+Since the club does not charge any membership fees and receives limited funding from the College, we rely on fundraising to keep the club going.
+We are currently fundraising for the following items:

 The Clare Hall Boat Club looks for new members each year.
 We train new rowers and coxes at the start of the academic year, and it is an excellent way to experience a traditional Cambridge activity.
 At least 10% of the Cambridge student body rows.
 It takes commitment, but the pain of rowing in the winter months is rewarded by glorious outings in the spring and summer.
 As well as getting fit, the rowing community organises lots of social events.